 - Provides a safe, sober home to return to while adjusting to life after treatment, and as long as young adults abide by community rules, they can stay as long as they like

 - Usually follows completion of treatment program

-- Should not be used as a standalone form of treatment for addiction
+- Can provide therapeutic benefits through practices that can be used in everyday life, but should not be used as a standalone form of treatment for Xanax addiction

 Wilderness Therapy Programs

-- Encourages clients to develop confidence and life skills through learning survival skills
+- Encourages young adults to develop confidence and life skills through learning survival skills

 - Usually serves as introduction to recovery and transitions into a more traditional treatment program

 - Learn more about wilderness therapy as a first step in recovery

 The experts at Sober College have been refining our approach to addiction for over a decade.
 That experience has led us to conclude that the following factors are incredibly important to a young adult’s shot at recovery:

 - A young adult’s experience abusing prescription drugs is much different than an older adult’s.
 Age specific programs help recovering individuals build a support system they can relate to